riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

     general-purpose RV64GQ systems for compatibility with standard RV64G software.

-  * **on RV32G**: ILP32 with floats passed in floating point registers, i.e. ELFCLASS32 and EF_RISCV_FLOAT_ABI_SINGLE, using the following
+  * **on RV32G**: ILP32 with floats and doubles passed in floating point registers, i.e. ELFCLASS32 and EF_RISCV_FLOAT_ABI_DOUBLE, using the
-    C type sizes:
+    following C type sizes:

     Type        | Size (Bytes)
     ------------|----------------